Requirements Contract: Everything You Need to Know

 The legality of requirements, output, or other exclusive dealing agreements depends on the application of state or federal antitrust acts, which protect trade and commerce from illegal restraints, price fixing, and price discrimination.
-According to the UCC, lawful agreements are the only ones which may be enforced.
+According to the UCC, lawful agreements are the only ones that may be enforced.

 The seller has to trust that the buyer won't back out if demand falls.
 The buyer has to trust that the seller will continue to supply its needs without a set quantity being listed.

-In order to prevent violations, contract breaches, and other abuses, the following concepts are a major part of these agreements:
+To prevent violations, contract breaches, and other abuses, the following concepts are a major part of these agreements: